 The general tab has the finishing touches we need to pack this thing up.
 This image slot here is for your games icon.
 You can name your game here.
 We see a controller’s tab and the advertisement tab.
 Let’s go over these in more detail.

 The advertisement tab is where you would add your different keys from any ad networks you set accounts up with.
 Here’s where you would select your target export option and paste your keys into the appropriate slots and set the priorities for how you want those ads served to your users, which we will cover in another manual.
+One note to mention is you need to be using a Buildbox plan that has these features.

 The controller’s tab allows you to specify controller commands, pretty straightforward.